The 6 Paths to Creating Guided Meditations

 - Inconsistent Experience: A track recorded in your bedroom will sound completely different than a track recorded in your car, making a cohesive library impossible.

 In my experience, this path is best for capturing quick ideas or sending a casual, 1-on-1 voice note to a coaching client.
-I don't recommend it for a premium paid library or a professional app.
+I don't recommend it for a premium paid library or a professional library.

 With a decent microphone, you can achieve excellent, professional-sounding audio.
 However, this is the biggest trap I see teachers fall into.